openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    IMGCLASSES += "image-postinst-intercepts"
    inherit ${IMGCLASSES}

-The :ref:`image_types <ref-classes-image_types>` class also handles conversion and compression of images.
+The :ref:`ref-classes-image_types` class also handles conversion and compression of images.

 .. note::